amqp-node/amqplib/doc/channel_api.md

 Since the RPCs are effectively synchronised, any such channel error is very likely to have been caused by the outstanding RPC.
-However, it's often sufficient to fire off a number of RPCs and check only the returned promise for the last, since it'll be rejected if it or any of its predecessors fail.
+However, it's often sufficient to fire off a number of RPCs and check only the result for the last, since it'll be rejected if it or any of its predecessors fail.

 The exception thrown on operations subsequent to a failure *or* closure also contains the stack at the point that the channel was